Ayyubid dynasty: Architecture

-The minaret and part of the façade of the Madrasa of al-Salih Ayyub in Cairo, built in 1242.
+The Firdaws Madrasa (left) was built in 1236 under the patronage of Dayfa Khatun, Aleppo.
+The minaret and part of the façade of the Madrasa of al-Salih Ayyub (right) in Cairo, built in 1242.
 The decorative niches on the façade reflect an earlier Fatimid style, but the overall form shows an evolution towards later Cairene minarets.

 The end of the Ayyubid period was marked by the creation of the first multi-purpose funerary complexes in Cairo.
 The last Ayyubid sultan, al-Salih Ayyub, founded the Madrasa al-Salihiyya in 1242.
 His wife, Shajar ad-Durr, added his mausoleum to it after his death in 1249, and then built her own mausoleum and madrasa complex in 1250 at another location south of the Citadel.
 These two complexes were the first in Cairo to combine a founder's mausoleum with a religious and charitable complex, which would come to characterize the nature of later Mamluk royal foundations.

 Aleppo underwent major transformations in the Ayyubid period, specifically during the reign of az-Zahir Ghazi.
 Ayyubid architectural achievements focused on four areas: the citadel, the waterworks, fortifications, and the extramural developments.
 The total rebuilding of the city enclosure began when az-Zahir Ghazi removed the vallum of Nur ad-Din—which by then outlived its temporary need—and rebuilt the northern and northwestern walls—the most susceptible to outside attack—from Bab al-Jinan to Bab al-Nasr.
 He parceled out the building of the towers on this stretch of the wall to his princes and military officers; each tower was identified with a particular prince who inscribed his name into it.
 Later, az-Zahir Ghazi extended the eastern wall to the south and east, reflecting his desire to incorporate a dilapidated fortress, Qala'at al-Sharif, outside the city into Aleppo's enclosure.
 Bab Qinnasrin was completely rebuilt by an-Nasir Yusuf in 1256.
 This gate stands today as a masterpiece of medieval Syrian military architecture.
 Cumulatively, Ayyubid architecture left a lasting impression in Aleppo.
 The citadel was rebuilt, the water network was expanded, and streets and quarters were provided fountains and baths.
 In addition, dozens of shrines, mosques, madrasas, and mausoleums were built throughout the city.

 The Ayyubid period in Jerusalem following its conquest by Saladin was marked by a huge investment in the construction of houses, markets, public bathes, and pilgrim hostels.
 Numerous works were undertaken at the Temple Mount.
 Saladin ordered all the inner walls and pillars of the Dome of the Rock to be covered in marble and he initiated the renovation of the mosaics on the dome's drum.
 The mihrab of the al-Aqsa Mosque was repaired and in 1217, al-Mu'azzam Isa built the northern porch of the mosque with three gates.
 The Dome of the Ascension was also built and restoration work was done to the existing free-standing domes of the Temple Mount.